Looking for the best things to do in Hamilton Island?!

-Hamilton Island is one of the most unmissable holiday destinations in the Whitsundays!
-Located just a stone’s throw off the East Coast of Australia in Queensland and nearby to the Great Barrier Reef.
+Hamilton Island is an unmissable holiday destination in the Whitsundays, located just a stone’s throw off the East Coast of Australia in Queensland and nearby to the Great Barrier Reef.

 - Hamilton Island Sunset Cruise